 Hollow cheeks are a coveted look of the modeling industry.
 When you see a person with cheekbones, you immediately subconsciously assume they had proper nutrition, development and lived a healthy life.
 Studies show that prominent cheekbones indicate sexual maturity and trustworthiness.

-You can get hollow cheeks over the by losing body fat, mewing, chewing hard foods, and proper swallowing.
+You can get hollow cheeks by losing body fat, mewing, chewing hard foods, and proper swallowing.
 More invasive options for getting hollow cheeks include buccal fat pad reduction surgery or dermal fillers.

 The cheekbones are a fusion of two bones, the maxilla, and zygomatic bones.
 Cheek hollows are essentially the space between the mandible and these cheekbones.